 Next it was on to Jefferson City, the capitol of Missouri, with a service stop at Marshall.
 The special was on display in the shadow of the state capitol building the following day.
 I really enjoyed my stay in Jefferson City.
 If you ever get there, order the pulled pork sandwich at Bandana’s BBQ.

 The following day was a difficult one as everything that could go wrong did.
 This was a roundtrip to Gorham, IL.
 I set up for my first shot along the Mississippi River not far from the Gateway Arch.
 The sun was nearly above the bridge but favorable to the side I chose.
 There was some sort of delay and the train did not appear as quickly as I expected.
 I was about to move to the opposite side of the bridge along with the sun, but then I heard 3985 approaching.
-Too late to move, I did my best but this shot may not make it into the program.
+Too late to move, I did my best but this shot did not make it into the program.

 There was no service stop on the way to or from Gorham, and the roads and rail were not a good match again.
 Then, a MAJOR detour (sorry UP, but you picked the wrong day for making crossing improvements on Highway 3 between Chester and Rockwood) prevented most steam fans from reaching Gorham.
 The police officer directing traffic on a 16 mile detour said there was no way to make it there before the train turned around to head back to St. Louis.
 Oh well, that left time to find a good spot for the return trip.
-The other disaster of the day turned out that one of my two video cameras had malfunctioned and I had lost some great scenes.
+The other disaster of the day turned out that one of my two cameras had malfunctioned and I had lost some great scenes.
 Yikes!

 After another day on display in St. Louis, the special headed west, this time to Sedalia, MO, with a whistle stop in Pacific, MO and servicing at Jefferson City.
 I was able to get some good footage in Jefferson City as the train made its stop in front of the Amtrak station at Jefferson Landing, where a large crowd had gathered.
 Next, I went west a few blocks to the UP yard to see the train roar out of town.